 Questions about AAUW Colorado public policy & advocacy?
-Contact Public Policy Co-directors The Honorable Betty Boyd at firstname.lastname@example.org or Lindy Reed at email@example.com.
+Contact Volunteer Lobbyist The Honorable Betty Boyd at firstname.lastname@example.org or Public Policy Co-director Lindy Reed at email@example.com.

 AAUW does not endorse candidates for partisan office, nor any political party.
 However, AAUW members frequently provide expert and interested party testimony at legislative committee hearings, school board meetings, and other forums at which the issues being discussed are related to AAUW’s mission.
 AAUW members are also active in voter registration drives, voter education efforts, panels, committees, seminars, letter-writing campaigns, and virtually every other means by which citizens can participate in the democratic process.